Critical-Infrastructure-Systems-Lab/PowNet-Thailand/README.md

 # Citation
 If you use PowNet-Thailand and/or the data for your research, please cite the following papers:

-Chowdhury, A.K., Dang, T.D., Nguyen, H.T., Koh, R., and Galelli, S., (2020a).
+Chowdhury, A.K., Dang, T.D., Nguyen, H.T., Koh, R., and Galelli, S., (2021).
 The Greater Mekong's climate-water-energy nexus: how ENSO-triggered regional droughts affect power supply and CO2 emissions.
-Submitted to Earth’s Future, DOI: https://doi.org/10.1002/essoar.10504393.1.
+Earth’s Future, 9, e2020EF001814, DOI: https://doi.org/10.1029/2020EF001814.

 Chowdhury, A.K., Kern, J., Dang, T.D. and Galelli, S., (2020b).
 PowNet: A Network-Constrained Unit Commitment/Economic Dispatch Model for Large-Scale Power Systems Analysis.
 Journal of Open Research Software, 8(1), p.5.
 DOI: http://doi.org/10.5334/jors.302.